YuemingGuo9/yuemingguo.github.io/essays/AI-reflection.md

 ### V. Classroom and Teamwork Use

-In group chats or class discussions, I didn’t usually use AI to answer questions, but I did use it to **check my own understanding** before contributing.
+In group chats or class discussions, I didn’t usually use AI to answer questions, but I did use it to check my own understandin before contributing.
 If someone asked something I wasn’t sure about, I’d consult AI first—not to copy an answer, but to double-check I wasn’t misinforming anyone.

 This made me more confident in collaborating with teammates.
 If I used AI to assist in solving something, I’d say, “This part came from ChatGPT, but I checked and tweaked it.”
 Being transparent helped us all work more efficiently.